Presentation and Status in Health Basket

 Dosage

-The recommended dose is 20 mcg subcutaneously once a day.
+The recommended dose is 20 mcg given subcutaneously once a day.

 Indications

-Terrosa is indicated for the treatment of postmenopausal women with osteoporosis at high risk for fracture, defined as a history of osteoporotic fracture, multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.
-In postmenopausal women with osteoporosis, Terrosa increases bone mineral density (BMD), reduces the risk of vertebral and non-vertebral fractures.
+* For the treatment of postmenopausal women with osteoporosis at high risk for fracture, (defined herein as having a history of osteoporotic fracture, or multiple risk factors for fracture), or who have failed or are intolerant to other available osteoporosis therapy.
+In postmenopausal women with osteoporosis, Teriparatide, reduces the risk of vertebral and non-vertebral fractures.

-Terrosa is indicated to increase bone mass in men with primary or hypogonadal osteoporosis at high risk for fracture, defined as a history of osteoporotic fracture, multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.
+* To increase bone mass in men with primary or hypogonadal osteoporosis at high risk for fracture, or who have failed or are intolerant to other available osteoporosis therapy.

-Terrosa is indicated for the treatment of men and women with osteoporosis associated with sustained systemic glucocorticoid therapy (daily dosage equivalent to 5 mg or greater of prednisone) at high risk for fracture, defined as a history of osteoporotic fracture, multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.
+* For the treatment of men and women with osteoporosis associated with sustained systemic glucocorticoid therapy (daily dosage equivalent to 5 mg or greater of prednisone) at high risk for fracture, or who have failed or are intolerant to other available osteoporosis therapy.

 Contra-Indications

-Hypersensitivity to the active substance or to any of the excipients.
-Reactions have included angioedema and anaphylaxis
+Hypersensitivity to teriparatide or to any of the excipients.
+Hypersensitivity reactions have included angioedema and anaphylaxis.

 Special Precautions